rohanphanse/CPSC474-Final/README.md

 ## Research Question

-How much does integrating DQN-learned Q-values into MCTS improve agent performance compared to using MCTS or DQN alone?
-Does this improvement depend on the quality of the training regimen of DQN and MCTS (e.g., trained against greedy vs. random)?
+Hw much does integrating DQN-learned Q-values into MCTS improve agent performance compared to using MCTS or DQN alone?
+Does this improvement depend on the quality of the training regimen of DQN and the rollout policy for MCTS (e.g., greedy vs. random)?

 ## Agents

 We first ran simulations with a random agent, a greedy agent, and an MCTS agent.
 We parallelize MCTS by building and merging multiple trees, use a greedy agent for stronger simulations with faster convergence, and accelerate action generation by precomputing piece orientations and focusing on anchor points.

 We then trained two different DQN agents, dubbed **DQN1** (trained against a greedy agent) and **DQN2** (trained against a random agent with reward shaping).
 Both were trained using an adaptation of ``blokus.py`` to a gym environment, shown in ```blokus_env.py``` (this treats the opponent, either greedy or random, as a fixed part of the environment).

 Finally, we integrated a MCTS+DQN hybrid agent that used the $Q$-values learned from DQN for the MCTS selection criteria.
 This final version uses the MCTS trained against greedy, paired with DQN1.

 ![demo 1](https://lh3.googleusercontent.com/pw/AP1GczMRxUOSwPJtMfKsBjaWjvGyW3rc23gOtCI-kPkuTsQ-a8Zd3VmzIXnGoDYdIMvzQt7dUPaTGJASCUrfU1hy0abTT0owitt6g2TjxOTunBtXWOgyRM-6UOHW1eIFkhD8R60SFDWZ66SLx23EziSOwE2C=w1112-h774-s-no-gm)